Spatial regionalization based on optimal information compression: Results

 where $A(V')$ is the area of tracts in the subset $V'\subseteq V$, and $\mathcal{P}=\{V_k\}_{k=1}^{K}$ is the minimum description length partition of the metro.
 Eq.~\ref{eq:scale} will take its minimum value of $\sqrt{A(V)/n(V)}$ when each cluster has a spatial extent of $A(V)/n(V)$---the area of a single tract if the tracts were of equal size and each cluster only consisted of a single tract.
 Conversely, Eq.~\ref{eq:scale} will take its maximum value of $\sqrt{A(V)}$, the length scale of the entire metro, when the data $D$ is best compressed with only a single cluster.

-In Figures \ref{fig:entvcomp} and \ref{fig:scalevcomp} we show how changes in the inverse compression ratio $\eta$ (Eq.~\ref{eq:comp}) correspond to changes in $H_{metro}$ (Eq.~\ref{eq:Hmetro}) and $\xi$ (Eq~\ref{eq:scale}), across all 110 metros for each time period in our dataset (see Sec.~\ref{sec:data} for details on the dataset).
-In order to identify statistical associations between the variables, while removing temporal trends and accounting for potentially nonlinear dependencies, ordinary least squares (OLS) regression analysis was performed on the differences in the logarithm of each quantity over each of the periods $1980-1990$, $1990-2000$, and $2000-2010$ (panels (a), (b), and (c) respectively in each of the figures).
+In Figure \ref{fig:entvcomp} we show how changes in the inverse compression ratio $\eta$ (Eq.~\ref{eq:comp}) correspond to changes in $H_{avg}$ (Eq.~\ref{eq:Havg}) across all 110 metros for each time period in our dataset.
+In order to account for unobserved heterogeneity in each metro network that is constant in time---for example due to the size and topology of the metro adjacency network---as well as for potentially nonlinear dependencies, ordinary least squares (OLS) regression analysis was performed on the differences in the logarithm of each quantity over each of the periods $1980-1990$, $1990-2000$, and $2000-2010$ (panels (a), (b), and (c) respectively in the figure).
 All significance results reported in the captions hold up under Bonferroni correction for multiple comparisons \cite{miller1980simult}.

-We can see that the inverse compression ratio $\eta$ is in general increasing over all time periods, as the majority of the points in both figures fall above the line $y=0$ (the $y$-axes are the same in Figures \ref{fig:entvcomp} and \ref{fig:scalevcomp}).
+We can see that the inverse compression ratio $\eta$ is in general increasing over all time periods, as the majority of the points in Fig.~\ref{fig:entvcomp} fall above the line $y=0$.
+The average values of $\eta$ over the four decades are $\{0.74, 0.77, 0.82, 0.85\}$ for $\{1980,1990,2000,2010\}$.
 In particular, the values of $\eta$ increased substantially between $t=1990$ and $t=2000$, with all metros in our dataset having a positive change in this quantity during this decade.
-This general pattern of increasing compressibility, with the greatest change occurring during the $1990-2000$ period, is consistent with the case study analysis in Sec.~\ref{sec:casestudy}.
+This general pattern of decreasing compressibility, with the greatest change occurring during the $1990-2000$ period, is consistent with the case study analysis in Sec.~\ref{sec:casestudy}.